remy/remysharp.com/public/blog/css-compression.md

 In the stack that makes up a well developed web page

-- View Sauce - defining aspect of the web
+- View Source - defining aspect of the web
 - 10 years ago
 - Firebug - much much better for learning
 - Plus Firebug doesn't decompress JavaScript, but it does markup and CSS